sigilante/curriculum/asl-2023.1/asl5.md

 =,  strand=strand:spider
 ```

-Boilerplate:  load the structure file, load the helper library for I/O operations, and rename the `strand` so it's easier to refer to.
+Boilerplate:  load the `spider` structure file, load the `strandio` helper library for I/O operations, and rename the `strand` so it's easier to refer to.

 ```hoon
 ^-  thread:spider